just-buidl-it/congress-dot-gov/README.md

 ```

-## Irregularities
+### Irregularities
 There are some known irregularities and probably more unknown irregularities with the returned data.
+Schemas to standardize returned data according to the documentation are provided

+**Standardization schemas:**
+- `BillCommitteeStandardizeSchema`

+**Known Issues:**
 - The committee report for report number 617 of type HRPT for congress 116 contains a period `H.Rept.` instead of `H.Rept`.
 This returned as is and reflected with an extra entry in the `CommitteeReportType` enum.

+- Bill committee name `Referred to` may be returned as `Referred To`.

+Responses that aren't properly transformed from xml to JSON or have improper casing are standardized by the client.

+**Known Issues:**
 - The Congressional Record endpoint returns an abnormal data shape.
 The handler for this endpoint uses an adapter to reshape it to the standard response.

 - On the Committee client, the response for `getCommitteeBills` renames `committee-bills` to `committeeBills` in the response.